WWV (radio station): Standard audio tone frequencies

 WWV and WWVH transmit 44 seconds of audio tones during most minutes.
-They begin after the 1-second minute mark and continues until the beginning of the WWVH time announcement 45 seconds after the minute.
+They begin after the 1-second minute mark and continue until the beginning of the WWVH time announcement 45 seconds after the minute.

 Even-numbered minutes (except for minute 2) transmit 500 Hz, while 600 Hz is heard during odd-numbered minutes.
 The tone is interrupted for 40 ms each second by the second ticks.
 WWVH is similar, but exchanges the two tones.
 This makes it easier to distinguish the two stations; the two tones are in opposite arrangement between each station over 10 milliseconds.

 WWV also transmits a 440 Hz tone, a pitch commonly used in music (A440, the musical note A above middle C) during minute 2 of each hour, except for the first hour of the UTC day.
 Since the 440 Hz tone is only transmitted once per hour, many chart recorders may use this tone to mark off each hour of the day, and likewise, the omission of the 440 Hz tone once per day can be used to mark off each twenty-four-hour period.
 WWVH transmits the same tone during minute 1 of each hour.

 No tone is transmitted during voice announcements from either WWV or WWVH; the latter causes WWV to transmit no tone during minutes 43 through 51 (inclusive) and minutes 29 and 59 of each hour.
 Likewise, WWVH transmits no tone during minutes 0, 8, 9, 10, 14 through 19, and 30.

 Audio tones and other voice announcements are sent at 50% modulation (−3 dBc).